When moving house with a cat: reduce pet stress during a move

 • Maintain a consistent routine

 In the weeks before moving, keep your cat’s feeding, playing and resting times the same to make things feel familiar.
-Consistency in their routine will help keep them calm and comfortable.
+Consistency in their routine will help maintain a level of calm and comfort.

 • Create a ‘safe space’ for your cat

-Set up a quiet area with your fur baby’s favourite items – toys, blankets and their bed.
-This sanctuary is where your cat can retreat during the hustle and bustle of packing, helping them stay relaxed and feeling secure.
+Set up a quiet area with your pet’s favourite items – toys, blankets and their bed.
+This sanctuary is where your cat can retreat during the hustle of packing, helping them stay content.

-You’ll need a sturdy, well-ventilated carrier that gives your cat a safe and comfy space for the trip.
+You'll need a sturdy, well-ventilated carrier that gives your cat a safe and comfy space.
 Add a soft blanket, their favourite toy, and even a few treats to make it feel familiar, cosy and welcoming.
-Draping a towel over the carrier can help block out other animals and people, creating a quieter and calmer environment for your cat.
+Draping a towel over the carrier can help block out other animals and people, creating a calmer environment for your cat.

-You could also consider using a soothing pheromone spray which is designed to induce a sense of calm.
+You could also look at using a soothing pheromone spray which is designed to induce a sense of calm.
 Use it in the car during transport or while your cat is in its safe space before moving day.

-1. Choose a quiet room for your cat to stay in initially, recreate their safe space complete with favourite toys, bedding, water, food and a litter tray.
-Setting up a space with familiar items will help your snuggly sidekick adjust faster and feel secure.
+Recreate their safe space complete with favourite toys, bedding, water, food and a litter tray.
+Setting up a space with familiar items will help your pet adjust faster and feel secure.

-3. Introduce your cat to one room at a time to avoid them feeling any sense of overwhelm.
+• Introduce your cat to one room at a time

 Once you notice your cat starting to feel comfortable, you could add new toys, scratching posts or window perches to make its new space feel inviting rather than daunting.
-Cats love to explore vertical spaces, so consider adding cat trees or shelves to keep them mentally stimulated.
+Cats love to explore vertical spaces, so cat trees or shelves can keep them mentally stimulated.

 How long before a cat adjusts to a new home?